socketry/protocol-rack/readme.md

 Please see the [project documentation](https://socketry.github.io/protocol-rack/) for more details.

+  - [Getting Started](https://socketry.github.io/protocol-rack/guides/getting-started/index) - This guide explains how to get started with `protocol-rack` and integrate Rack applications with `Protocol::HTTP` servers.

+  - [Request and Response Handling](https://socketry.github.io/protocol-rack/guides/request-response/index) - This guide explains how to work with requests and responses when bridging between Rack and `Protocol::HTTP`, covering advanced use cases and edge cases.

 ### Application Adapter

 Given a rack application, you can adapt it for use on `async-http`: